SeekND/Microbattletanks/README.md

 * Just as a note, I have 0 involvement with this company.
 I just found it to be a really great app for what I wanted to do :)

-## PRINT THE PARTS

-* 3D print of the Carlandoo parts.
-* Follow the guide in https://www.thingiverse.com/thing:3928745

 ## ELECTRONICS

 You will need the following electronic parts as mentioned in Thingyverse*